raspberrypilearning/looping-sprites/en/step_2.md

 --- /task ---

 --- task ---
 Open a new Scratch project.
-That's all you need to do in this step.
+That's all you need to do for this task.

 --- /task ---